 Masks will be required in all classroom and non-classroom settings, including hallways, school offices, restrooms, gyms, auditoriums, etc. and for all students, teachers, staff, and visitors.
+All students, educators, staff, and visitors will be required to wear face masks indoors for the start of the 2021-2022 school year.
 The District will ensure that all teachers have PPE 'kits' in each classroom equipped with an additional supply of disposable masks, Lysol wipes, hand sanitizer, disposable gloves (nitrate and powder free), etc. for staff and student use.
 Mask use will be required on school buses and other public transportation.
 Visitors permitted in school will be required to wear masks at all times.
 Younger students must be supervised when wearing a cloth face covering or face shield and will need help putting them on, taking them off, and getting used to wearing them.